 Track 5: Design specifications to add CO2 spending information to campaign reports

-This is a particularly relevant avenue forobjectify the carbon impact of campaigns.
-A global methodology for the sector could enable marketers to work their marketing strategies with this indicator in mind.
-To be developed too 😉
+This is a particularly relevant way to objectify the carbon impact of campaigns.
+A global methodology for the sector could allow marketers to work their marketing strategies with this indicator in mind.
+Also to be developed đ

 In conclusion: let's get moving!